 Clinical Pilates is incorporated into rehabilitation programmes under the guidance of highly experienced and trained physiotherapists.
 It includes mat exercises, Swiss ball exercises and exercises on specialist equipment.

+Massage therapy is the manual manipulation of the soft tissues (muscle, connective tissue, tendons and ligaments) to enhance a person’s health and well-being.
 As a collaborative part of the recovery process, massage therapy can help create positive change following physical trauma, accident or surgery.
 It has proven to be beneficial in chronic pain management of neck, shoulder, back or other joint pain.

 Joint Mobilisation and Manipulation